mitevpi/algos/docs/README.md

 ### normalizeByKeys

-Normalize the values in an object array associated with specific keys between 0 and 1 based on the minimums and maxiums contained in the object array by those keys.
+Normalize the values in an object array associated with specific keys between 0 and 1 based on the minimums and maximums contained in the object array by those keys.

 #### Parameters